 Board Member Smith:

 Over time, the knowledge of these expressions should weaken their fighting spirit.
 After learning about heavy petting, they might be less likely to volunteer for suicide missions to blow up our schools and hospitals and kill innocent children and patients.
-You couldn’t market it as Voice of America English lessons, of course, but under a different name they surely would give us a large reach we want in Germany on a real network, a reach we can measure unlike the unknown listeners to these shortwave radio transmissions that the Nazis will most likely jam anyway.
+You couldn’t market it as Voice of America English lessons, of course, but under a different name they surely would give us the large reach we want in Germany on a real network, a reach we can measure, unlike the unknown listeners to these shortwave radio transmissions that the Nazis will most likely jam anyway.
 We should, however, put a warning on those letters that if found they can get you a few years in a concentration camp.

 Board Member Brown: Our New Media Committee completely agrees.
 Research shows that almost no one in Germany or Russia listens to shortwave radio.
 If you have to do radio, domestic AM and long wave state network distribution is the only thing that produces a large audience and we must offer them the right program to get it.
 That’s why VOA is such a bad name.
 We can’t use it, especially if we’re thinking about the future.
 Besides, VOA is only good for radio.
-The future is in moving pictures, television and most of all in invisible ink.
+The future is in moving pictures, television, and most of all in invisible ink.
 The potential for audience growth is only in new media that young people use.
-They are the future leaders.
+They are future leaders.
 It’s useless to target the elites.
 They’re too small and too old and too scared to use new technologies.
 They listen to the radio because it’s safe.

 Chairman Donovan (exited): I get it.
 We need to go after German high school and college students and other young Germans.
-Don’t they say that young people are the future of their nation.
-It may take 20 or 30 years, but someone who listens to our English lessons or American music today, will be the next Hitler or Goebbels.
+Don’t they say that young people are the future of their nation?
+It may take 20 or 30 years, but someone who listens to our English lessons or American music today will be the next Hitler or Goebbels.

 Board Member Fox: I’m glad you said that Mr. Chairman.
-I was going to propose that 60 percent of our program to Germany be music: American, German and other European hits.
-Music is, as they say, the universal language and does not offend anyone, unless it has obscene lyrics, which we will ban.
+I was going to propose that 60 percent of our program to Germany be music: American, German, and other European hits.
+Music is, as they say, the universal language and does not offend anyone unless it has obscene lyrics, which we will ban.
 Speaking about the focus being on the audience.
 English lessons are fine, but I don’t agree with Irene that we should teach them American slang.
 We can’t afford to offend any Germans.
 Those we offend might later shoot at our American soldiers, and we wouldn’t want that.
-Our research also shows that young Germans like listening to American jazz more than they like to listen to news programs.
+Our research also shows that young Germans like listening to American jazz more than they like listening to news programs.
 If it were up to me, I would call our broadcasts Universal Music Network.
 We could even drop records with American music from our planes flying over Germany.
 We must reach our target audiences on their primary platforms or we will fail.

 Board Member Turnsky: You’re absolutely right.
 We’ve done audience surveys and focus groups and the only people who listen to the news are old white guys over 50.
 I was going to propose that no news segment to Germany or to Russia be more than three minutes long.
 After that it gets boring.
 We don’t want to bore our enemies or our friends.
 I say more music, less boring news and information.